How can we believe that there is something else, when science tells us that it is impossible?

 You see, I do it with my thoughts; across a room.
 They don’t just break – they implode.

 I do not want to hurt them – only change their form.
-They go back into themselves; they smile and laugh at me and then changed into a pyramid of diamonds.
+They go back into themselves; they smile and laugh at me and then change into a pyramid of crystal diamonds.

-My mind makes objects jump and dance.
-And it is physical.
-It scares me too because I do not understand.
+My mind makes objects jump and dance, and it is physical.
+It scares me because I do not understand.

 How can you explain that a glass of red wine that you are drinking suddenly changes its form in front of you?
 That in milliseconds of time leaves a mound of shining bits of glass like ruby coloured diamonds in a perfect pyramid just one inch high?